 We found useful advice at many places the main D.C. tourism site https://washington.org, as well as Travelocity, Trip Advisor, Google maps, Yelp, etc. It is a good idea to be prepared.
 A great source of knowledge for us was also https://www.triphacksdc.com/ They also have a youtube channel that has guides on many different aspects to help you on your trip to D.C.

 Top Attractions/Things to See in Washington D.C.
 This is the part that makes this a budget-friendly vacation!

 This gallery has two major buildings one being classical and the other one modern.
 It has art from da Vinci as well as a six-acre sculpture garden that can be really neat to see.
 Depending on when you visit they also offer classical concerts and an ice skating rink in the winter.
 Located in the National Mall.

 - National Air and Space Museum (Free!)

 This museum was an absolute blast and interesting for the entire family.
 They offer multiple exhibits and have the world’s largest collection of historic aircraft.
 Some of their exhibits are even hands-on so the kids can feel free to touch things.
 (Usually a big no-no in museums) Located in the National Mall.

 - National Museum of Natural History (Free!)

-Fair warning, this museum is huge!
-It features 127 million items from dinosaurs, animal exhibits, real mummies from Egypt and you can even see the infamous Hope Diamond.
-This museum is an ALL day activity.
+Fair warning, This museum is huge!
+It features 127 million items from dinosaurs, animal exhibits, and real mummies from Egypt and you can even see the infamous Hope Diamond.
+This museum is an ALL-day activity.
 Located in the National Mall.